This is a new Sichuan restaurant just opened in Richmond.

 In case you are curious, our favourite Sichuan Richmond restaurants that we had been going back to are:

 Yeah, I can’t think of any Sichuan restaurants that we had never visited yet.
 I think there are but I can’t think of any.
 Any idea?
-Here is the link to all the Sichuan restaurants we had blogged about.
+You can click on the Sichuan category on the side panel to view all the Sichuan restaurants we had blogged about.

 The place looked … the same.
 No frills and all.
 I checked the interiors photos of previous restaurants.
 Seems like the it’s basically the same.
 The same table arrangements and the chairs are still the same (although it had a new coat of paint).

 Two big round tables, five small round tables and three rectangle tables.
 The place seats 50 people max.

 The restaurant was about 3/4 full on that day.
 Most came in when we were almost about to leave.
 However, we did notice that most of their customers were their friends as the restaurant workers were chatting with the customers and greeted them warmly.

 Service was good and eager.
 It is just as expected specially since it’s their opening day and all.

 We inquired and were told this restaurant is under a new owner and management and have nothing to do with the previous Shanghai JJ restaurants.